Normanby Island (Papua New Guinea)

 Normanby Island is 16 km north-east of East Cape, on the island of New Guinea, separated by Goschen Strait, and is separated by the Dawson Strait (Dobu Passage) from Fergusson Island.
-It is also separated from Dobu Island, a smaller volcanic island, by a passage approximately 2.5km wide.
+It is also separated from Dobu Island, a smaller volcanic island, by a passage approximately 2.5 km wide.
 The island rises to 1158 m in the Prevost Range in the southeast.
 The terrain includes low coastal plains and swamplands, high mountains and steep coastal slopes.
 Sewa Bay provides shelter on the west coast and Awaiara (Sewataitai) Bay on the east coast.
 The largest settlement, and the capital of the Esa'ala District, is Esa’ala at the island's northern end, which has a total of approximately 500 homes, residences, and structures.

 The island currently has 2 main airports that allow travel to and from the island, those being Esa'ala Airport (ESA) and Sehulea Airport (AYSL).
-The Esa'ala Airport has one dirt runway that is 1.36km long (4,470 ft) and 60m (190ft) wide.
+The Esa'ala Airport has one dirt runway that is 1.36 km long (4,470 ft) and 60m (190ft) wide.
 The Sehulea Airport also has one unpaved runway, which is 830m (2,728ft) long and around 50m (170ft) wide.

 In 1873, the island was visited by British Captain John Moresby, commanding HMS Basilisk, who named it after the Marquess of Normanby, George Augustus Constantine Phipps, a governor of Queensland, Australia.

 Once known to produce gold, Normanby now exports copra and some timber.
 Recent discoveries of gold deposits during the 21st century have begun to be exploited.

-Normanby Island is also a tourist destination, with many tourist trips and cruises going past the island for tourists to view the scenery, nature and wildlife on the island.
+Normanby Island is also a tourist destination, with many tourist trips and cruises going past the island to allow tourists to view the scenery, nature and wildlife on the island.

 Economy

 Normanby Island's income comes from three main sources, tourism, gold mining, and the copra/timber industry.
-Gold mining activities on the island have recently made a comeback on the island after a Canadian mining company named "PNG Gold Corp" (PGK) discovered large amounts of gold on the island while drilling at the Imwauna Project Site, which is located on the southern, mountainous side of the island in the middle of the Prevost Range.
+Gold mining activities on the island have recently made a comeback after a Canadian mining company named "PNG Gold Corp" (PGK) discovered large amounts of gold while drilling at the Imwauna Project Site, which is located on the southern, mountainous side of the island in the middle of the Prevost Range.